CloudTestDrive/EventLabs/AppDev/K8S/readme.md

 ## Introduction

 This lab is designed for people with no prior experience with Docker, Node.js, AngularJS and want to learn the core concepts and basics of Container Native DevOps.
+It combines the (optional) creation of a Kubernetes cluster on OCI infrastructure, and the setup of a CI/CD pipeline for setting up your development environment.

 The demo application is a simple Credit Scoring application.
 It has a Node.js backend microservice which calculates the credit score based on name, date of birth and SSN.
 The application UI which invokes the backend miscroservice using REST interface is built on AngularJS.